 Companies are invited to TUJ throughout the year to hold information sessions about their company and the industry they operate in.

-The annual TUJ career fair brings representatives from 15 to 20 Japanese and foreign companies to TUJ to meet with current students and alumni.
-The fair gives students and alumni the chance to discuss career opportunities, practice interview skills, and discover what kind of employees companies are looking for.
+Each year, TUJ invites representatives from 15 to 20 Japanese and foreign companies to meet with current students and alumni to discuss career opportunities.
+Attending companies are eager to meet promising students who can add to the strength of their organizations.
+The career fair also gives students and alumni the opportunity to speak with company representatives, discover what kind of employees companies are looking for, and practice interview skills.

 The Career Development Office Manager's Message